lveilleux/ChromaCreator/README.md

     > Save file output beyond dumping the file in the project directory.
     > Optional Ripple Layer over the Static layer.
 (Choice of None, Ripple, or Reactive)
     > Moving the Python script back into Java.
-    > Finish updating the CLI to provide same functionality as GUI.